FraunhoferIOSB/FAAAST-Service/docs/source/gettingstarted/commandline.md

     cd starter/target
     ```

 3. Execute the `.jar` file to start a FA³ST Service directly with a default configuration.
 Replace the `{path/to/your/AASEnvironment}` with your file to the Asset Administration Shell Environment you want to load with the FA³ST Service.
-If you just want to play around, you can use a example AASEnvironment from us [here](starter/src/test/resources/AASFull.json).
+If you just want to play around, you can use an example AASEnvironment from us [here](https://github.com/FraunhoferIOSB/FAAAST-Service/blob/main/misc/examples/demoAAS.json).
   ```sh
   java -jar starter-{version}.jar -m {path/to/your/AASEnvironment}
   ```